Farm Debt Mediation Act: Scope

 are eligible to apply under section 5.

-A stay of proceedings under the FDMA operates "notwithstanding any law", which has been interpreted to mean that it also suspends of petition of bankruptcy under the Bankruptcy and Insolvency Act.
+A stay of proceedings under the FDMA operates "notwithstanding any law", which has been interpreted to mean that it also suspends a petition of bankruptcy under the Bankruptcy and Insolvency Act.

 Administration

 In place of the former Farm Debt Review Boards, administrators are either appointed or engaged by Agriculture and Agri-Food Canada to administer the Act, (Note: there are currently no administrators that are engaged at this time, who are not part of the Public Service of Canada) and they can enter into agreements to engage mediators and experts.
 Where an administrator receives an application from an insolvent farmer, they must inform all the farmer's secured and unsecured creditors and (where the Minister is guarantor of any debt) the Minister, issue a stay of proceedings for 30 days where it has been requested, and (after a preliminary review of the farmer’s financial affairs) make a determination as to whether the farmer is actually eligible to make such an application.